-Collaboration with Williams College to build an art history course, Robert Rauschenberg: Art, Archives, and Exhibitions, around the artist and the Foundation’s archives and to develop the exhibition, Robert Rauschenberg: Autobiography, to highlight the students’ research.
+The Robert Rauschenberg Foundation collaborated with Williams College to build an art history course, Robert Rauschenberg: Art, Archives, and Exhibitions, around the artist and the Foundation’s archives and to develop the exhibition, Robert Rauschenberg: Autobiography, to highlight the students’ research.

 The Robert Rauschenberg Foundation partnered with Art in America magazine to launch a pilot fellowship to support arts and culture writing in regions of the country that are often underrepresented in the media.